-Few people know this, but Rory Willett actually designed the Laredo when he was with Northstar.
-So it makes sense that Rory is now offering an improved Laredo under the Roadrunner name—a name we came up with, by the way.
-We are excited to see what improvements he’s built into his original design and we’ve already noted a couple in the photographs.
-Some of the most visible improvements relate to storage.
-There’s so much more of it, high and low, including a dirty clothes hamper.
+The Northstar Laredo SC will always be near and dear to our hearts, it served us well as evidenced by all of our trips, but it’s time to move on to something even better using the same floorplan.
+We are excited to see what improvements Rory will build into this old classic and we’ve already noted a couple in the photographs.
+Some of his most visible improvements relate to storage.
+There’s so much more of it, high and low, including a dirty clothes hamper in the bathroom.
 Another important improvement relates to insulation, there’s more of that too—everywhere.
 Even the refrigerator compartment has been insulated with block foam insulation!
 Of course, having a wider bathroom means having a smaller dinette, but that’s a trade-off we’re willing to make as empty-nesters.

-Of all of the enhancements included in the Roadrunner, we are most excited about getting the Truma Combi.
-This German-engineered water heater furnace is revolutionary.
-In fact, Rory was one of the first on this side of the Atlantic to see its potential.
-What makes the Truma Combi so great?
-Being a dual purpose appliance, it takes up half the space since only one appliance is needed rather than two.
-This also means you’ll save on weight—the Truma Combi weighs only 31 pounds.
-The combined weight of your typical American 30,000 BTU furnace and American 6 gallon water heater is 54 pounds (30 pounds of the furnace and 24 pounds for the water heater with an empty tank).
-The amp draw of the propane-fired unit is quite low, too, with an average power consumption of only 1.1 amps for air heating and 0.4 amps during the water up heat cycle.
-Rory is outfitting our camper with Truma’s top-of-the-line Combi Eco Plus, which can operate on either 12 volts DC or 110 volts AC, giving us greater flexibility on how we use it.
+Of all of the features included in the Roadrunner, we are most excited about getting the Truma Combi Eco Plus.
+Being a dual water heater-furnace, this German-engineered appliance takes up half the space since only one appliance is needed rather than two.
+This also means you’ll save on weight—the Truma Combi weighs only 31 pounds, a savings of 24 pounds.
+The amp draw of the whisper-quiet unit is quite low, too, with an average power consumption of only 1.1 amps for air heating and 0.4 amps during the water up heat cycle.
+The Truma Combi Eco Plus can operate on either propane or 110 volts AC, giving us greater flexibility on how we use it.
 Due to its space saving and weight saving features, more and more RV manufacturers are using the Truma Combi in their RVs.

-Aside from the Truma Combi, the True Induction cooktop is another appliance we really wanted in the Bundutec Roadrunner.
+Aside from the Truma Combi, the True Induction cooktop is the one appliance we really wanted in the Bundutec Roadrunner.
 Called the True Induction 1+1B, the cooktop features an electric induction cooktop on one side and a propane burner on the other.
 Why include an induction cooktop?
 Because induction cooking doesn’t emit harmful fumes like a propane cooktop and doesn’t require running an exhaust fan—a liability in winter.
 This makes it safer to use and doesn’t require running fans to keep the camper aired out.
 Another benefit is speed.
 Food cooks faster on an induction cooktop, thus requiring less power to operate.
 The induction cooktop is also easier to control temperature-wise and is safer to use because only the pan gets hot—the cooktop itself cools off almost immediately after use making it safer to use around children.
 With a maximum power consumption of 1,600 watts, we will need to activate the inverter to use it off-grid.

 Pricing for the Roadrunner is still in a state of flux, but Jenn at Bundutec has told me pricing will be around $26,000, a bargain no matter how you slice it and dice it.
 Stay tuned for updates here and on the Truck Camper Adventure Instagram account as the Roadrunner is being built.
 We expect to pick the camper up in early July, but there may be a slight delay due to parts shortages that have resulted from the COVID-19 pandemic.
 Fortunately, Rory is doing his best to manage this issue using all of the sources he has at his disposal to keep the BundtuecUSA truck camper pipeline flowing.